Krombilus/Helldivers-2-VA-Stratagems/README.md

 Reinforce can also be called Reinforcements or Revive.
 Resupply can also be called Ammo.

+The full list of commands, keywords, and nicknames can be found here: https://docs.google.com/spreadsheets/d/1ixjsCEgo8R7u2qoUsRPYr0QQEi9jiekKbC1ECiAlRUw/edit?usp=sharing

 I will update the profile whenever I have free time.
-Next on the agenda is a list of all the strikes and their keywords.